Frank Ocean: 2012–2013: Channel Orange

 Ocean released the cover art for his debut studio album's lead single, titled "Thinkin Bout You", revealing the song would be released to digital retailers on April 10, 2012.
 However, a month earlier, a re-mastered version of the song had already leaked.
 About the prospective single he said: "It succinctly defines me as an artist for where I am right now and that was the aim," he said of the follow-up to his acclaimed Nostalgia, Ultra.
 "It's about the stories.
 If I write 14 stories that I love, then the next step is to get the environment of music around it to best envelop the story and all kinds of sonic goodness."

 In 2012, Ocean released his debut studio album Channel Orange to universal acclaim from critics, who later named it the best album of the year in the HMV's Poll of Polls.
 It also earned Ocean six Grammy Award nominations and was credited by some writers for moving the R&B genre in a different, more challenging direction.
 Considered as Ocean's first commercial release on a traditional record label, Channel Orange featured unconventional songs that were noted for their storytelling and social commentary, and a dense musical fusion that drew on jazz, soul, and R&B. Funk and electronic music also influenced his album.
 The songs about unrequited love in particular received the most attention, partly because of Ocean's announcement prior to the album's release, when he revealed that his first love was a man.
 The announcement made global headlines, and some critics compared its cultural impact to when David Bowie revealed that he was bisexual in 1972.

 Channel Orange debuted at number two on the Billboard 200 and sold 131,000 copies in its first week.
 The majority of its first-week sales were digital copies from iTunes, while approximately 3,000 of the sales were physical copies.
-On January 30, Channel Orange was certified gold by the Recording Industry Association of America (RIAA).
+On January 30, Channel Orange was certified gold by the RIAA.
 By September 2014, it had sold 621,000 copies, according to Nielsen SoundScan.
 Ocean promoted the album with his 2012 Summer Tour, which featured final appearances at the Coachella and Lollapalooza festivals.
 At the 2013 Brit Awards, Ocean won the Brit Award for International Male Solo Artist.

 On May 28, 2013, Ocean announced the You're Not Dead ...
 2013 Tour; a fourteen-date European and Canadian tour that began on June 16, 2013, in Munich.
 He had been scheduled to perform at the first night of OVO Fest on August 4, 2013; however he was forced to cancel his appearance due to a small vocal cord injury.
 The first night of the music festival was subsequently cancelled and James Blake was booked to appear during the second night as Ocean's replacement.
 Ocean appeared on John Mayer's album Paradise Valley, as a featured artist on a song called "Wildfire".